From St. Augustine to Elizabeth I: England’s First Christian Millennium

-This course is part of Dillington Discoveries Autumn week.
+This course is part of Dillington Discovery Summer/Autumn week.

-There will be a supplement of £50 for this course towards the cost of transport and entrance fees for Residents.
+Residential Fees From: £780.
+There will be a supplement of £50 for this course towards the cost of transport and entrance fees.

 Mark Cottle was born in the Scilly Isles, educated at Truro School in Cornwall and was a graduate of Birmingham University with a Masters Degree in late Medieval History.
 Mark has spent over 20 years lecturing in Anglo-Saxon, Medieval and Tudor history in further and higher education.

 Dillington House wishes to reassure everyone that we are working closely with Somerset County Council to ensure every measure is being taken to make Dillington House a safe place for everyone.

 All course participants will be sent further guidance prior to the course date.

 All places booked can be transferred or refunded in the event this course is cancelled by Dillington House.
 See our Terms and conditions for more information.